 For more information on column-spacings, go to: https://domhansvanderlaan.nl/theory-practice/theory/scale-iii-on-the-wall/.

-As an autonomous volume, it forms a link between the atrium and the inner courtyard.
+It is at its best when it is treated as an autonomous volume.
+It forms a link between the atrium and the inner courtyard.

 The volume and rhythm of the facade gives scale to this courtyard.

 Facade decomposition: window openings towards the courtyard.

 We can speak of 4 blocks or 4 'houses', each with 3 floors for offices.
 Each floor has 6 to 8 bays of 360 cm, with on most floors a central aisle.

 The central aisle is completely planned according to the principles of the plastic number, the proportions 3 : 4 and 1 : 7 return.

 For more information on the Plastic Number, go to: https://domhansvanderlaan.nl/theory-practice/theory/the-plastic-number-ratio/.